 (3) In case of Imported Technology

-|(i) Technologies Imported ||None your Company has not imported any Technology |
+|(ii) Year of Import ||None your Company has not imported any technology to which this financial |

 |(iii) Has the technology been fully absorbed? || |